GaanDjin/WallpaperAbyss/README.md

 # WallpaperAbyss
-A Screensaver that fetches and displays images from Alpha Coders Wallpaper Abyss
+A Screensaver that fetches and displays images from Alpha Coders Wallpaper Abyss.

+When the screen saver is running you can use the arrow keys (Left & Right) to go back and forth between images.
+Just in case you saw something you liked.
+Any other key or mouse action closes the screensaver.

 Requirements: A [Wallpaper Abyss API Key](https://wall.alphacoders.com/api.php)